 Transportation in Upper Chatanika River State Recreation Site

-The campground and day use area at Upper Chatanika River is self-pay.
-Campers pay overnight fees during the park’s operating season.
+The campground and day-use area at Upper Chatanika River is self-pay.
+Campers pay overnight fees during the park’s operating season—usually from early May through October.
 The operating season generally begins when the snow melts, or when the water is safe to turn on.
 Check the information boards when entering the facilities for specific information on each area.

 Campgrounds and parking in Upper Chatanika River State Recreation Site